MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Security in Hadoop is based on Kerberos.
 Keytab files needs to be prepared on the proper places before enabling the security.

-Following parameters are used for security (see also hadoop class):
+Following parameters are used for security (see also [Module Parameters](#parameters):

-* *realm* (required parameter, empty string disables the security)<br />
+* *realm* (required parameter, empty string disables security)<br />
   Enable security and Kerberos realm to use.
-Empty string disables the security.
+Empty string disables security.
   To enable security, there are required:
   * installed Kerberos client (Debian: krb5-user/heimdal-clients; RedHat: krb5-workstation)
   * configured Kerberos client (/etc/krb5.conf, /etc/krb5.keytab)